Cseq2seq: Cyclic Sequence-to-Sequence Learning: Experiments

+Table \ref{all_test_performance} summarizes the experiment results in terms of BLEU score.
+We find that the all NMT models achieve very promising results except the vanilla Seq2seq.
+This is mainly because that the vanilla Seq2seq model heavily relies on multi-layered deep encoders and decoders which are beyond our research scope.
+Our implemented RNNSearch model outperforms the Moses up to 3 points in total.
+Replacing the attention mechanism with GRU-based RNN model, Cseq2seq-I obtains another improvements of 1.94 points with the {\it last-state} strategy, and yields the best results across all test sets.
+Even without the attention mechanism, all Cseq2seq-II models outperform both RNNSearch and Moses system.
+All these improvements are significant.

-It is interesting to observe that {\it RNMT} with {\it last state} yields better performance than that with {\it mean-pooling}, with a gain of 1.0 and 0.21 BLEU and NIST points respectively on the whole test set.
-The reason behind is not completely understood, but can be reflected, to some extent, through the visualization of the {\it contexter} in the next subsection.
-Basically, this result suggests that {\it last state} is more suitable for machine translation.
+{\it Last-state vs. Mean-pooling for Cseq2seq-I.} It is interesting to observe that Cseq2seq-I with the {\it last-state} strategy yields significantly better performance than that with the strategy of {\it mean-pooling}, with a gain of 2.62 BLEU points in total.
+The reason behind is not completely clear, but can be revealed, to some extent, through the visualization of the GRU gates, where the mean-pooling operation may destroy the learned dependencies inside source sequences and in-between source and target sequences.
+This suggests that the {\it last-state} strategy for estimating context vectors is more suitable for Cseq2seq-I.

-We argue that our model is able to model long-term dependencies, which is superior to the {\it GroundHog}.
-To verify this point, we carried out two additional experiments.
+{\it Whether can the partial target sequence act as a feedback to improve the understanding of the source sequence?} Obviously, Cseq2seq-II obtains very competitive translation results against the RNNSearch, and significantly outperforms the Seq2seq by 18.15 BLEU points.
+Based on the fact that Cseq2seq-II only differs from Seq2seq in the feedback of the partial target sequence, we argue that the answer should be yes.
+As can be seen in the gates analysis, the partial target sequence guides the encoder to focus more on the translation-relevant source tokens.
+During decoding, this feedback help to improve the understanding of the source sentence toward adequate translation.

+{\it Effects of Parameter Sharing for Cseq2seq-II.} To achieve similar results, RNNSearch uses 89.67M parameters, and Cseq2seq-I uses 90.05M parameters, while our Cseq2seq-II uses only 75.19M parameters (almost the same as that of Seq2seq 74.19M), with around 15M parameters pruned naturally.
+This illustrates the ability of Cseq2seq-II in using less parameters to model training data.